mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: IpDns2

-Description: Provide the IP address of the second DNS server
+Description:
+>Provide the IP address of the second DNS server.
+When not using DHCP, a valid DNS Server IP Address may or may not be required.
+If there is a secondary DNS Server that can resolve network names to IP Addresses on the current network, then the IP Address of that server may be specified as a backup.
+If no alternate DNS Server is available or required, then it may not be important what value is specified for this parm.

 Parm value input rules: